cse-sim/cse/doc/src/records/dhwsys.md

 **wsTUse=*float***

-Hot water delivery temperature (at the point of use).
+Hot water delivery temperature (at output of water heater(s) and at point of use).
+Delivered water is mixed down to wsTUSe (with cold water) or heated to wsTUse (with extra electric resistance backup, see DHWHEATER whXBUEndUse).
 Note that draws defined via DHWDAYUSE / DHWUSE can specify mixing to a lower temperature.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------